-Earlier this year, unions and civil society organizations in most of the countries involved in the talks launched a coordinated international "release the text" campaign, formally requesting that their governments release the working texts of the Trans-Pacific FTA.
+Last year, unions and civil society organizations in most of the countries involved in the talks launched a coordinated international "release the text" campaign, formally requesting that their governments release the working texts of the Trans-Pacific Partnership.
 Those requests have not been met.
 As the host of this round of talks, the United States has an opportunity - and is being pressured - to lift the veil of secrecy.

 Executives from hundreds of corporations that have been named as official trade advisors have access to the texts and talks.
-Members of Congress, journalists and the people whose lives will be most affected, however, have no ability to see what our negotiators are bargaining for - and bargaining away - until a deal is done and it is effectively too late for changes.
+The people whose lives will be most affected, however, have no ability to see what our negotiators are bargaining for - and bargaining away - until a deal is done and it is effectively too late for changes.

 The enforceability and permanence of trade agreement terms, with later changes requiring agreement by all of the signatory countries, necessitates extreme care and transparency on the front end.
 In the past, the lack of transparency in trade negotiations has led to an array of negative consequences, including problems in trade agreements that negotiators didn't foresee or intend.
 For instance, in one case the U.S. unintentionally negotiated away its right to regulate online gambling.
-It has since paid out millions in taxpayer dollars to other countries in an attempt to regain that right, a matter that is still not resolved.
+It has been ordered to pay tens of millions of taxpayer dollars to other countries in an attempt to regain that right, a matter that is still not resolved.

 As the internet gambling example indicates, modern "trade" agreements cover a host of regulatory issues that go far beyond traditional trade matters such as quotas and tariffs.
-Civil society organizations bring a range of expertise and experience to trade policy debates, and argue that they should have a chance to comment on draft texts before they are completed.
+Civil society organizations, academics and others bring a range of expertise and experience to trade policy debates, and argue that the public should have a chance to comment on draft texts before they are completed.

-The Trans-Pacific FTA's Labor and Human Rights Problem
+The Trans-Pacific Partnership's Labor and Human Rights Problem